Descanonge/fronts-toolbox/docs/dev-guide.rst

 It must be indexed in the relevant toctree in ``doc/algorithms/index.rst``.

 This page should contain a brief description of the method, eventually with implementation details.
-The goal is to make the method understable, reasonably easy to use, but also modifyable by savvy users.
+The goal is to make the method understandable, reasonably easy to use, but also modifiable by savvy users.
 If applicable, the documentation must contain a list of reference(s) with DOI links.

-A "Requirements" section should indicate what packages are required, and for what specific features if applicable.
-The introduction should indicate what input types are supported.
+If additional packages are required, they should be specified − along for what specific features they are necessary if applicable − in the "Supported input types and requirements" section.

 The code itself should be properly documented as well.
 The module must be added in the toctree of ``doc/api.rst``.
 Numpy docstring style is preferred.
 Type